dreamcatcher-tech/network/Inbox/2025-08-04 2013 self sovereign s3.md

 Web clients can also resolve down to a hash, and then fetch the hash from whatever bucket can be found.

 by using llms to handle things like scaling, we can make something that doesn't have to be ready to automatically handle shock loads, which is hard to do, and hard to test, but instead we have a simple llm that watches the load, and makes decisions to fire things up or down based on the current status.

+be able to show people exactly all the machines their data touched.
+We can audit the location of the data.
+We can show you where the data is stored to prove the resiliency calculations.
+But it also doesn't go in unknown places - you can set geographic fences and other types of rules.